 Intersections present many dangers that can lead to side-impact collisions.
 For example, drivers may attempt to make a turn before it is safe to do so at a traffic light, putting themselves in the path of a driver who legally has the right of way.
 In this case, it is the turning driver who could be at fault for the T-bone accident.

 On the other hand, drivers headed straight through an intersection can also end up in a side-impact collision if a vehicle traveling perpendicular to them decides to drive through a red light or a stop sign.
 In T-bone crashes like this, the driver who ignored the road sign may be found at fault.

 Why do drivers make such reckless decisions?
 They may be in a hurry or believe that they have the right of way when they do not.
 Others choose to drive recklessly regardless of the risk to others (and themselves).

 In all too many cases, collisions occur because of easily avoidable risk factors.
 According to the National Highway Transportation Safety Administration (NHTSA), some common causes of risky driving behavior include:

-- A cellphone or other electronic device
+- Using a cell phone or another electronic device

 We Will Be

 T-bone accident injuries can range from minor cuts and scrapes to severe injuries, such as traumatic brain injuries.
 The sooner you start medical treatment, the better.
 Your health comes first, and your case for compensation depends on your medical records.